ExaWorks/psij-python/docs/user_guide.rst

     :dedent: 4
     :lines: 6-8

-Note: `JobSpec` attributes can also be added incrementally:
+`JobSpec` attributes can also be added incrementally:

 .. code-block:: python